 With the passage of time, the corona pandemic is having an increasingly dramatic effect on the Dutch business community.
 The measures announced by the government on March 12, 2020 proved to be inadequate.
-For this reason, in a letter dated March 17, 2020, the government announced, in principle for the coming three months, additional measures to further support Dutch employees, self-employed persons and the Dutch business sector.
+For this reason, in a letter dated March 17, 2020, the government announced, in principle for the coming three months, additional corona crisis measures to further support Dutch employees, self-employed persons and the Dutch business sector.
 These complement or extend the measures of March 12, 2020 and are discussed below.

 For several other tax aspects to consider and actions to take that could generate liquidity please refer to our previous memorandum in response to the government's letter dated March 12, 2020.